arangodb/docs/3.5/smart-joins.md

       6   ReturnNode                COOR   101         - RETURN doc1

-Restricting smart joins to a single shard
+Restricting Smart Joins to a single shard
 -----------------------------------------

 If a FILTER condition is used on one of the shard keys, the optimizer will also try